 This is another test used for diagnosis.
 You'll also need to fast for 8 hours for this one before it's done.
 A nurse will start the test by taking a sample of your blood.
 Then you'll drink a sugary liquid and stay in the doctor's office.
 Two hours later, a nurse will take another blood sample for testing.
 If that shows a blood glucose level of 200 milligrams per deciliter or higher, you'll be diagnosed with diabetes.
 A level of 140 to 199 milligrams per deciliter is a sign of prediabetes.
 That's when your blood sugar is higher than normal but you might be able to keep diabetes at bay with some lifestyle changes.

 This test is also used to diagnose a condition called gestational diabetes.
 That's a type some women develop when they're pregnant.
-It's done the same way except a third sample is taken after 3 hours.

 Non-Fasting Blood Tests